 - Expected print size: small

-These are the lowest price 3D printers that are durable and reliable enough to recommend.
-Though inexpensive, they are perhaps not for beginners as they are often DIY 3D printers you need to assemble yourself, requiring tech know-how, especially if you want to upgrade it more down the line with better extruders, nozzles, and other parts.
+Though inexpensive, they are less suitable for beginners as they are often DIY 3D printers you need to assemble yourself, requiring tech know-how, especially if you want to upgrade it more down the line with better extruders, nozzles, and other parts.
 They are usually RepRap 3D printers.

 You cannot expect remarkably high reliability with these 3D printers, which can on occasion cause a headache when parts break.
 In this price range very few 3D printers will have a dual extruder, and will often require you to calibrate them, which may be too complex for beginners to 3D printing.